holidayextras/culture/best-practices/accessibility.md

 * [Announcing changes](#live)

 ## Need help with accessibility?
 Have an accessibility question?
 Want us to check your work for accessibility issues?
-Speak to any of the Accessibility stretch holders who can be found in the [#stretch-accessibility](https://holidayextras.slack.com/messages/stretch-accessibility) channel on Slack.
+Post your question to the UXUI Guild.
+They can be reached in the _#guild-uxui_ channel on Slack.

 <a name="testing"></a>
 ## Testing